jeffbski/redux-logic/examples/countdown/README.md

 It showcases some of the declarative functionality built into redux-logic, so simply by specifying a cancelType, we enable this code to be cancellable.
 No code had to be written by us to leverage that functionality.
 Just be declaring the `cancelType`, when a cancellation action is received future dispatching is disabled, however to be a good citizen we should cleanup any resourses that we created, in this case we should stop the timer we started.
 We can listen to the cancelled$ observable and if it fires we can perform our cleanup.

 Finally this also shows how to use dispatch for a long running task with multiple dispatches.
-To perform multiple dispatches, pass `{ allowMore: true }` for the second argument `options`.
+To perform multiple dispatches, include the `done` cb in the process hook and call it when done performing multiple dispatches.
 Alternatively you can simply dispatch an observable.
 See [Advanced usage in the API docs](../../docs/api.md#advanced-usage)

 ```js